alphagov/govuk-import-export-prototype/answer/research-plan-and-find-new-overseas-opportunities.markdown

 * [ask experts question](http://opentoexport.com/ask-the-experts/ask-your-question/)
 * get an overview of how to find new customers and ensure you get paid

-##Research and planning for new export markets
+##Research opportunities by country and make an export plan

 Research [export markets in different countries](http://opentoexport.com/countries/) and [what risks](https://www.gov.uk/government/collections/overseas-business-risk) they might have.